-You can search for a node by expanding the categories or by typing a search term in the search field on top of the node repository, as shown in Node repository with two search modes.
+You can search for a node by expanding the categories or by typing a search term in the search field on top of the node repository, as shown in Figure 18.
 The default search mode is crisp search.
 Using this search mode, the interface will return all the nodes that either have the search term in their names, or they are in a subcategory whose name include the search term.

 You can switch the search mode to fuzzy search by clicking the icon next to the search field.
 Using this search mode, the interface will return all the nodes that are related to the search term.

 An introduction to the node repository is also available in the video Node Repository.

 The description panel on the right of the KNIME Workbench shown in Figure 2 provides a description of the currently active workflow, or a node selected in the node repository or workflow editor.
 For a workflow, the first part is a general description, followed by tags and links to other resources related to the workflow.
 For a node, the first part is a general description, followed by the available setting options, and finally a list of input and output ports.